narze/dotfiles/README.md

 After the recent [drama with Zinit](https://github.com/zdharma-continuum/I_WANT_TO_HELP), I decided to give [Fish](https://fishshell.com) a try, it is good but I also want to still maintain my Zsh configuration.
 I migrated the settings to [zsh4human](https://github.com/romkatv/zsh4humans) which is maintained by the one who made Powerlevel10k.
 It's 2-3x faster than Zinit as of now.

 I'll separate the dotfiles script to install zsh or fish separately to save some space.
-You also install both like mine.
+You can also install both like mine.

 ### Apple Silicon